DFKI-AID/stepDP/rengine/readme.md

    - Simulate input (json format) eases testing of the dialog
      - **TODO** store new intents in the data storage
    - TTS of WebSpeech API (beta).
+     - only used for systems (e.g. no feedback on presentation success)
    - **TODO** ASR of WebSpeech API (beta), works only chrome and does not yet return semantics from the grammar.
 - Management Components:
    - Manual rule handling